-KBT urges the Kentucky General Assembly to provide a dedicated, sufficient, and reliable revenue source to match federal funds, operate, maintain and upgrade facilities, purchase equipment, and to provide necessary transportation services to all Kentucky’s citizens including our Veterans, students, elderly, and those without access to private transportation.
+KBT urges the Kentucky General Assembly to create a multi-modal transportation fund that provides a dedicated, sufficient, and reliable revenue source to match federal funds, operate, maintain and upgrade facilities, purchase equipment, and to provide necessary transportation services to all Kentucky’s citizens including hard working Kentucky taxpayers, Veterans, students, older adults, disabled Kentuckians, and those without access to private transportation.

 Kentucky’s freight railroads cover more than 2,500 freight rail miles, connecting our Commonwealth to the rest of the global marketplace.
 Kentucky’s 13 freight rail lines move Kentucky mined materials, Kentucky manufactured automobiles, Kentucky grown agricultural products, and a variety of other goods.
 Rail lines must be regularly maintained and improved to continue to safely and reliably serve Kentucky’s manufacturers, miners, and agricultural producers.

 Kentucky’s railroads also depend on a variety of federal grant programs and tax credits that help offset the costs of major improvements.
-KBT urges Congress to continue grant programs like TIGER and to establish a permanent 45G tax credit for short line railroads to provide opportunities for railroads to make investments in their rail lines.
+KBT urges Congress to continue competitive grant programs like BUILD and INFRA and to establish a permanent 45G tax credit for short line railroads to provide opportunities for railroads to make investments in their rail lines.

 Kentucky is bordered by more than 1,200 miles of navigable inland waterways that are used to transport large quantities of freight in an environmentally conscious manner.
 14 locks and dams are placed along the inland river system, assisting in the safe navigation of water borne vessels.
 These locks and dams require continued maintenance, improvements, and enhancements to ensure the safe, efficient movement of freight along our inland river system.

-KBT urges Congress to pass the Water Resources Redevelopment Act of 2016 to authorize improvements, maintenance, and enhancements to the Kentucky’s inland river infrastructure.
+KBT urges Congress to regularly pass the Water Resources Redevelopment Act to authorize improvements, maintenance, and enhancements to Kentucky’s inland river infrastructure.

 Kentucky’s public Riverports provide an access to the marine highway and the rest of the world.
 These public riverports require regular maintenance to safely and efficiently serve their customers.